Medicare and Other Health Insurance

 What if you’re still working?

-Baby Boomers turning 65 may not realize they still become eligible for Medicare then.
+Baby Boomers who are employed and turning 65 are still eligible for Medicare.
 If you have health insurance from active employment yourself or by your spouse, you may not need to take Medicare B at this time.
 If the company has fewer than 20 employees, however, you need to take Medicare A and B as your primary coverage or face possible problems and penalties later.
 You can sign up for Medicare on the Social Security Website or in-person at your local office.

 On the other hand, people who take early Social Security should get their Medicare card automatically about three months before their 65th birthday.
 To check on a missing card or discuss whether you should decline Part B, call Social Security's general number at 800-772-1213.